 Dr John Woolham

-John’s research interests include the application of assistive technology and telecare to support the independence and well-being of older people and people with dementia, personalisation and personal budgets in social care, and social care research ethics and governance.
+John’s research interests include the application of assistive technology and telecare to support the independence and well-being of older people and people with dementia, personalisation and personal budgets in social care, and social care Personal Assistants.
 While at Coventry University John led a major project on personalisation and older people (funded by NIHR School for Social Care Research) and was part of a research team investigating risk and personalisation.
-Since moving to Kings’ he has led a study focusing on local authority telecare use for older people, also funded by NIHR/SSCR: the UTOPIA project and is currently a co-investigator in a randomised controlled trial of technology and its use by people with dementia, the ATTILA trial.
+Since moving to King's he has led studies focusing on local authority telecare use for older people, also funded by NIHR SSCR – the UTOPIA project – two DHSC funded studies of Personal Assistants.
+Until December 2021, he also led an NIHR funded study of hoarding and self-neglect among older people.
+John was also a co-investigator in a randomised controlled trial of technology and its use by people with dementia, the ATTILA trial, and is currently a co-investigator in a study led by the University of Hertfordshire to encourage greater use of research evidence in social work practice settings.